Mass surveillance: Electronic police state

 An electronic police state is a state in which the government aggressively uses electronic technologies to record, collect, store, organize, analyze, search, and distribute information about its citizens.
+The first use of the term "electronic police state" was likely in a posting by Jim Davis.
 Electronic police states also engage in mass government surveillance of landline and cellular telephone traffic, mail, email, web surfing, Internet searches, radio, and other forms of electronic communication as well as widespread use of video surveillance.
 The information is usually collected in secret.

 The crucial elements are not politically based, so long as the government can afford the technology and the populace will permit it to be used, an electronic police state can form.
 The continual use of electronic mass surveillance can result in constant low-level fear within the population, which can lead to self-censorship and exerts a powerful coercive force upon the populace.

-Seventeen factors for judging the development of an electronic police state were suggested in The Electronic Police State: 2008 National Rankings: